 199 lbs. and under will wear 12oz gloves.
 200lbs and over will wear 14oz gloves.

 Regardless of weight will wear 12oz gloves.

-Regardless of weight will wear 14oz gloves.
+Regardless of weight will wear 14oz glove.

-OFFICIAL WEIGH IN
+OFFICIAL WEIGH IN:

 Official weigh ins will be held within 48 hrs of the event.

 A flooring place shall be selected to ensure maximum accuracy for the official

 All fighters will weigh in on a calibrated scale.